kaubu/panesrs/README.md

 Currently, nothing *really* happens.
 That is because it hasn't reached v1.0 yet.

 ## Changelog
+### v0.2.1
+* Added the username next to the cursor
+* Added more aliases for commands
+* Changed the title of the terminal on Windows machines
 ### v0.2.0
 * Added check for an existing user database, if so login using those credentials
 * Added more commands, and sorted them in a pseudo-modular fashion